speratus/example-github-app/README.md

 # Setup
 In order to get the commit tracker working, you will need to have a GitHub account.

-The first step is to create a new GitHub app.
-You can create a new app by [going here](https://github.com/settings/apps) if you are signed in to GitHub.
+The first step is to create a new GitHub app. if you are signed in to GitHub, You can create a new app by [following this link](https://github.com/settings/apps) .
 Click **`New GitHub App`** to get started.

 ![Create a new GitHub app](https://cdn.glitch.com/5e118cda-8296-4fd1-9d97-bc1b5e16f057%2Fnew_app_screen.jpg?v=1588621842323)